 Things To Do on Phillip Island

-With so many options on Phillip Island, which will you choose?
+With so many things to do on Phillip Island, which will you choose?

-Cowes is the main town on Phillip Island, providing tourists with the best of food opportunities and local shops to explore.
+Cowes is the main town on Phillip Island, providing an array of dining opportunities and local shops to explore.

-The Phillip Island Circuit which hosts major motor sporting events, such as Moto GP and the World Superbikes.
+Phillip Island Grand Prix Circuit hosts major motor sporting events, such as Moto GP and the World Superbikes.